-How Long Should You Wait for an Interview?
+How Long Should You Wait for an Interview When the Hiring Manager is Late?

-Most people go into an interview trying to make a great impression.
+Most people try to make a great first impression at an interview.
 The goal is to convince the hiring manager that you’re the person for the job.

 Waiting for an Interview